asterics/esp32_mouse_keyboard/README.md

 # Control via stdin (make monitor)

-For basic mouse and keyboard testing, some Bluettooh HID reports can be triggered via the keyboard when the make monitor console is running (see Espressiv IDF: https://github.com/espressif/esp-idf).
+For basic mouse and keyboard testing, some Bluettooh HID reports can be triggered via the keyboard when the make monitor console is running (see Espressif IDF docs: https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/tools/idf-monitor.html ).

 |Key|Function   |Description|